Finding the best possible student loan doesn’t have to take long, but it does require some thought.

 The Differences Between Federal Subsidized Loans and Unsubsidized Loans

-Put simply, with a subsidized loan, the government pays the interest on the debt during school and in a few other limited circumstances.
+With a subsidized loan, the government pays the interest during school and in a few other limited circumstances.
 Unsubsidized federal loans mean that the borrower is on the hook for all of the interest.

 As one might expect, getting subsidized loans is more difficult than getting an unsubsidized loan.
 The good news is that it is only slightly more difficult.

-The first big limitation on subsidized student loans is that the federal government imposes much lower borrowing limits.
+The first significant limitation on subsidized student loans is that the federal government imposes much lower borrowing limits.

 The other major limitation is that a student must demonstrate a financial need to get a subsidized federal loan.
-That being said, the applications for both types of loans are identical.
+Fortuantely, the applications for both types of loans are identical.
 Students and their families must complete the FAFSA.
 Students from families with limited income may qualify for subsidized loans.
 At minimum, most families will qualify for an unsubsidized federal loan.
 The only way your family wouldn’t qualify is if your EFC was greater than the estimated cost of attendance for your school.
 This normally doesn’t happen if your income is less than $300,000 per year.

 Should I get a Parent PLUS Loan or Co-Sign a Private Student Loan?

-Parent PLUS loans are federal student loans, but they are very unique.
-Instead of being borrowed by the student, they loans are borrowed by the Parent.
-At the time of paying for college this difference may seem small, but in repayment it is a major difference.
-The loan is in the parent’s name and the parent is responsible for the debt.
-Some families end up having major personal and financial hardships when the parent expects the child to pay and the child expects the parent to pay.
-The debt collectors will expect the parent to pay.
+Parent PLUS loans are federal student loans, but they have limitations.
+Instead of being borrowed by the student, the parent borrows the loan.
+When paying for college, this difference may seem small, but in repayment, it is a significant difference.
+The loan is in the parent’s name, and the parent is responsible for the debt.
+This system creates issues when the parent expects the child to pay and the child expects the parent to pay.
+The debt collectors will chase after the parent.

-Another major difference between a parent PLUS loan and most other federal student loans is that the interest rate and fees associated with the loan are higher.
-At present, the interest rate is 7.6% and the loan origination fees are over 4%.
+Another key difference between a parent PLUS loan and most other federal student loans is that the interest rate and fees associated with the loan are higher.
+At present, the interest rate is 5.30%, and the loan origination fees are over 4%.

-Making things more complicated is that the Parent PLUS repayment plans are a bit more limited than the options for other federal student loans.
+Additionally, Parent PLUS repayment plans are more limited than the options for other federal student loans.

 The option that many parents consider in place of a Parent PLUS loan is to co-sign their child’s private loan.
-Often students lack the credit history to qualify for a private loan on their own, so a parent may be needed.
+Often students lack the credit history to qualify for a private loan on their own, so lenders require a parent to co-sign the loan.

 Deciding between these two options can come down to the parent’s ability to pay for the debt.
-If there is a concern that mom or dad might not be able to afford the monthly payments, it might be safer to go with the Parent PLUS loan and all of its warts.
+If the monthly payments might become an issue, it is safer to go with the Parent PLUS loan and all of its warts.